 Don’t be too obscure

 TIP: When all is said and done, make sure your content is as comfortable and conversational as you are.
-Always share passion; just make sure your passion has a moderation of content that can pay for it!
+Always share your passion, and make sure your passion has moderation of content that can pay for it!

 Do you use long-tail keywords on your blog or use generic keywords?